SabeCiupi/365-days/day05/README.md

-# 🎯 Day 5 - Importing Assets, Prefabs, and Project Organization in Unity
+# 🎯 Day 5 - Prefabs, Randomized Spawning, and Scene Organization in Unity

 ## 1. Importing Assets
 **Assets** are all the resources used in a Unity project, such as 3D models, images, sounds, scripts, materials, and more.